Order-Constrained Spectral Causality for Multivariate Time Series: Formal Properties of the Operator-valued Implementation

 Let $\lambda_1(\tau)\ge\cdots\ge\lambda_d(\tau)$ and $\widehat\lambda_1(\tau)\ge\cdots\ge\widehat\lambda_d(\tau)$ denote the eigenvalues of $C(\tau)$ and $\widehat C_T(\tau)$, respectively.

 \begin{proposition}[Uniform eigenvalue convergence] Under the assumptions of Proposition~\ref{prop:E_ulln},

 \end{proposition}

-\begin{proof} Eigenvalues of symmetric matrices are Lipschitz continuous with respect to the operator norm by Weyl’s inequality \citep[Theorem~III.2.1]{Bhatia1997}.
+\begin{proof} Eigenvalues of symmetric matrices are Lipschitz continuous with respect to the operator norm by Weyl's inequality \citep[Theorem~III.2.1]{Bhatia1997}.
 Uniform convergence of $\widehat C_T(\tau)$ therefore implies uniform convergence of the eigenvalues via the continuous mapping theorem. \end{proof}